The Perseid Meteor Shower 2017

 What to expect during the Perseid meteor shower

-Even in quiet years Perseid rates can exceed 100 meteors per hour at maximum, as seen from a dark site with the radiant high in the sky.
+Even in quiet years Perseid rates can exceed 80-100 meteors per hour at maximum, as seen from a dark site with the radiant high in the sky.
 The Perseid rate tends to be highest towards dawn when the observer is on the side of the Earth moving directly into the trail of comet debris.
-In 2016 NASA scientists are predicting we could see an outburst of meteors of approximately 200 per hour as meteoroids from previous years are swept up!

 Perseid Meteors tend to be brighter than most, so the shower is ideal for anyone wishing to see their first ‘shooting star‘.
-An observer watching early morning skies will almost certainly see several over a period of 30 minutes.
+An observer watching in evening and early morning skies will almost certainly see several over a period of 30 minutes.

 The density of the trail varies so the number of meteors can change in a matter of hours.
 It is always worth watching a few days or week or so either side of the Perseid maximum.
 A hazy summer evening with light pollution can obscure the fainter meteors and reduce the numbers you will see.
 Fortunately the Perseids tend to have a lot of bright meteors so there is still a very good chance of seeing some.